Canada Biweekly Pay Calculator

 How many biweekly pay periods per year?

 26 biweekly pay periods per year.
-This is the most common pay frequency for Canadian employees.
+This is the most common pay frequency for Canadian employees across all provinces and industries.

 Is biweekly the same as semi-monthly?

 No. Biweekly means every two weeks (26 pays/year).
-Semi-monthly means twice per month on set dates (24 pays/year).
+Semi-monthly means twice per month on fixed dates like the 1st and 15th (24 pays/year).
+Biweekly results in slightly higher per-period gross.

 Secure and Private